canonical/launchpad-manual/reference/css.rst

 CSS and SCSS
 ------------

-In general, SCSS files are prefered over CSS files.
+In general, SCSS files are preferred over CSS files.

 When adding CSS styling to a new block/section/component, one should create a new SCSS file in the `lib/canonical/launchpad/icing/css/components` directory named after the new component, and add it to the `_index.scss` file in the same directory.

-Nesting class styles can be used when writting SCSS when it makes sense and as long as its nesting is kept to a level or two.
+Nesting class styles can be used when writing SCSS when it makes sense and as long as its nesting is kept to a level or two.
 For example:

 .. code-block:: scss